Birgit Nilsson Prize: Laureates

 Birgit Nilsson personally chose the first laureate and put the chosen name in a sealed envelope to be opened three years after her death, which was on Christmas Day 2005.
 The envelope was opened on 20 February 2009 and the first laureate, who received the award, was the opera tenor and conductor Plácido Domingo.

 Plácido Domingo’s worldwide career is legendary – singing 130 different roles, more than any other tenor in history.
 Domingo’s musicality is confirmed by his extraordinary repertoire and singing career as well as his accomplishments as a conductor, administrator, humanitarian, and creator of young artist programs and competitions.

 In 2011, the second laureate, conductor Riccardo Muti, was selected by a distinguished international panel of classical music experts from the major countries where Birgit Nilsson was most active during her career.
 Cited for his "extraordinary contributions in opera and concert, as well as his enormous influence in the music world both on and off the stage."

 The Birgit Nilsson Prize for 2014 was awarded to the Vienna Philharmonic, which is being recognized for its extraordinary contributions during its 172 years of work in opera and concert, as well as for its enormous worldwide influence in the music world both on and off the stage through live performance, recordings, and other media.

 The prize for 2018 was awarded to the Swedish soprano Nina Stemme.
+Stemme noted that 2018 was Nilsson's centenary year and called her "my idol."

 In 2022, cellist Yo-Yo Ma received the award.
 Reason: "Through exceptional musicianship, passion and dedication, Yo-Yo Ma’s commitment to music helps us to imagine and build a stronger society and better future".

+In 2025, the Aix-en-Provence Festival received the award for "outstanding artistic achievements, giving special recognition to the 2021 premiere of Kaija Saariaho's opera Innocence."